What can I give?

 What is an endowment fund?

 An endowment fund is a permanent, self-sustaining source of funding established with a gift of $50,000 or more.
 Endowment assets are invested, and each year a portion of the earnings is paid out for the purpose of the fund and the rest is used to build the fund's market value.
 In this way, an endowment fund can grow and can provide support for its designated purpose in perpetuity.
 When you establish an endowment fund, you create a permanent legacy of support for Mount Sinai.

 What are the tax benefits of making a contribution?

 Both the Icahn School of Medicine at Mount Sinai and The Mount Sinai Hospital are exempt under section 501(c)(3) of the Internal Revenue Code.
-Any gift for which you do not receive goods or services is fully tax-deductible.
-Giving appreciated securities that you have owned for more than a year entitles you to capital gains tax savings, and selling depreciated securities entitles you to claim capital loss.
+Any gift for which you do not receive goods or services is tax-deductible to the fullest extent allowable by law.
 Since the tax benefits of different types of gifts can vary, we urge you to consult your financial and legal advisors for specific tax information.

 Icahn School of Medicine at Mount Sinai’s Federal Identification Number is 13-6171197 and The Mount Sinai Hospital’s Federal Identification Number is 13-1624096.